Baltimore City Health Department, Maryland Department of Agriculture to Implement Conduct Mosquito Control Activities

 Residents in this location, including small children and pets, should remain indoors during the spraying period and for 1-2 hours after spraying.
 Residents should also close windows and HVAC vents and bring pet dishes, feeders, and children’s toys indoors.
 Any existing spray exemptions in the area will be temporarily suspended.

-“Out of an abundance of caution, we will be conducting mosquito control activities Sunday evening in areas within the Violetville neighborhood and urge residents in the designated area to remain indoors during this spraying period,” said Baltimore City Health Commissioner Dr. Leana Wen.
+“Out of an abundance of caution, we will be conducting mosquito control activities Sunday evening around the Cylburn neighborhood and urge residents in the designated area to remain indoors during this spraying period,” said Baltimore City Health Commissioner Dr. Leana Wen.
 “We can all play a part in preventing mosquitoes from breeding by eliminating standing water in our communities.
 This remains an all hands on deck moment for our city.”

 Residents can take the following steps to help limit the spread of Zika and other mosquito borne diseases: